Maxicaa/Alt-Sentence-Selector/README.md

 ## Does this extension collect any data on my utilization ?

-No, the extension read the page in the sole purpose to determine the beginning and the end of the sentence the user wish to select.
+No, the extension read the page in the sole purpose to determine the beginning and the end of the sentence the user wishes to select.
 No data is collected or communicated in any circumstances by the extension.